ntasnim2/dp-macadam/README.md

-# dp-macadam

-DP-MacAdam Python Implementation
+# DP-MacAdam Python Implementation

-This repository contains a modular version of the original `dp-macadam.py` script for DP-MACAdam MNIST experiments.
+This repository contains a modular version of the original `dp-macadam.py` script for DP-MaCAdam MNIST experiments.
 The original script is kept at the repo root, and the package-based implementation lives in `dp_macadam/`.

 ## Setup